rnag/dataclass-wizard/README.rst

     # {'dateField': '2022-12-01', 'dtField': '2023-01-02T02:03:52',
     #  'timeField1': '15:20:00', 'timeField2': ['13:20:00', '00:30:00']}

-    # But, the patterned date/times can still be de-serialized back after
+    # The patterned date/times can be de-serialized back after serialization, which will be faster than
-    # serialization.
-In fact, it'll be faster than parsing the custom patterns!
+    # re-parsing the custom patterns!
     assert class_obj == fromdict(MyClass, asdict(class_obj))

 Recursive Types and Dataclasses with Cyclic References